-MyChart is a secure website or app where people can access their health information, such as test results, vaccines, and visit notes.
+MyChart is a secure website or app that allows individuals to access their health information, including test results, vaccination records, and visit notes.

-A medical proxy is someone allowed to help another person with their healthcare.
-This person can view health records, schedule appointments, send messages to the doctor, and help manage care.
+A medical proxy is someone you trust to help manage your healthcare.
+This person can view your medical records, schedule appointments, and send messages to your doctor through MyChart.

 Here’s how proxy access works based on age: